rowdenw/rowdenw.github.io/_posts/2021-04-03-Profile-Agile-Consultants.md

   - Is the difference between samples significant?
   - The inclination to find out about one’s own personality make-up via testing rarely occurs before the Achiever stage, with Conformer and Expert stages not requesting feedback.[^2] Is the variation in samples due to self-selection?
   - Development can occur when the interpersonal environment disconfirms expectations characteristic of a specific stage.[^1] Does this environment vary across national cultures?
-  - Prior to the Achiever stage, role-taking experiences can facilitate development,[^1] and the Co-Creator stage enjoys a variety of roles.[^3] Does the variety of engagements in consulting work provide these role-taking experiences?
+  - Prior to the Achiever stage, perspective- and role-taking experiences can facilitate development,[^1] and the Co-Creator stage enjoys a variety of roles.[^3] Does the variety of engagements in consulting work provide these perspective- and role-taking experiences?
   - Post-conventional personalities–at the Catalyst, Co-Creator, and Synergist stages–don’t often remain long in large corporations.[^4] Does this reduce the prevalence of these stages among managers and supervisors?

 ## Agile Consultants